Chapter 21

 he asked to Catulus whether he was seen to have aroused a pity.

-"Indeed to the great extent as far as I saw", he says, "I think nobody is truly so unfeeling
+"Indeed to the great extent as far as I saw", he says, "I think nobody

 that to him your speech was not seen as worthy of a pity.